sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 ## Coveralls Integration

 Coveralls integration is built in to kcov.
-To upload to Coveralls, simply add the `--coveralls-id` to your kcov command.
+To upload your coverage to Coveralls, add the `--coveralls-id` to your kcov command.

 For Travis CI, you can update the kcov command to be: